pandas-dev/pandas/doc/source/io.rst

 * Categorical dtypes can be serialized to parquet, but will de-serialize as ``object`` dtype.
 * Non supported types include ``Period`` and actual Python object types.
 These will raise a helpful error message on an attempt at serialization.
-* ``partition_cols`` will be used for partitioning the dataset, where the dataset will be written to multiple files in the path specified.
-Therefore, the path specified, must be a directory path.

 You can specify an ``engine`` to direct the serialization.
 This can be one of ``pyarrow``, or ``fastparquet``, or ``auto``.
 If the engine is NOT specified, then the ``pd.options.io.parquet.engine`` option is checked; if this is also ``auto``,